Flatness is Necessary, Neural Collapse is Not: Rethinking Generalization via Grokking: Discussion and Conclusion

-One of our most surprising results is that regularizing networks away from flat minima consistently induces delayed generalization.
-This underscores the functional importance of flatness, not just its correlation with generalization.
+One of our most surprising results is that regularizing networks away from flat minima consistently induces delayed generalization, mimicking grokking even on real-world datasets and architectures.
+This underscores the functional importance of relative flatness, not just its correlation with generalization.
 It also opens new directions for controlling training dynamics via geometric regularization.
 However, the extent to which these artificially induced grokking phases mirror the mechanisms of standard grokking remains to be understood.

-Finally, while penalizing flatness reliably delays generalization, encouraging flatter minima does not substantially improve it~\citep{adilova2023fam}.
-Even SAM, which improves training in vision tasks, surprisingly does not actually encourage flatter minima~\citep{andriushchenko2022towards}.
+Finally, while penalizing relative flatness reliably delays generalization, encouraging flatter minima does not substantially improve it~\citep{adilova2023fam}.
+Even SAM, which improves training results in vision tasks, surprisingly does not actually encourage only flatter minima~\citep{andriushchenko2022towards}.
 This asymmetry supports the long-held view that stochastic gradient descent (SGD) already biases toward flat minima~\citep{hochreiter1997flat, keskarLarge}, and that relative flatness may serve more effectively as a diagnostic and interpretive tool rather than a universal optimization target.

 While our findings are robust across datasets and architectures, our conclusions are necessarily limited in scope.
-We focus exclusively on classification networks trained with standard objectives and optimizers; whether our results extend to generative models, contrastive pretraining, or large-scale language models remains an open question.
+We focus exclusively on classification networks and generative language models trained with standard objectives and optimizers; whether our results extend to contrastive pretraining, or large-scale language models remains an open question.

 We challenge the assumption that neural collapse is essential for generalization.
 Through grokking and targeted regularization, we isolate flatness as the necessary factor.
 Our theoretical and empirical results jointly establish flatness as the geometric driver of generalization.